 Birketts’ Tax Team has a strong track record of advising in relation to SDLT; ensuring that SDLT issues are considered and, if possible, mitigated at an early stage.

-- the complication of purchasing a house with an annex and the subsequent clarification of the position
+- the complication and potential benefit of purchasing a house with an annexe in line with revised HMRC guidance

-- considered how the SDLT partnership rules apply to trustee partners on the transfer of land into and out of a family partnership
+- how the SDLT partnership rules apply to the transfer of land into and out of partnerships

 Why instruct experts?